-Tristate I/O line buffers (74LS245) are configured automatically by hardware logic for input or output according to the direction assignment programmed into a control register in the related PPI.
-Further, if a jumper is properly placed on the card the tristate buffers may be enabled/disabled under program control.
+Tristate I/O line buffers (74LS245) are configured automatically by hardware logic for input or output use according to direction assignment from a control register in the PPI.
+Further, if a jumper is properly placed on the card, the tristate buffers may be enabled/disabled under program control.
 (See the Option Selection section to follow.)

-I/O wiring connections are via a 100-pin high-density connector.
-If an IDC type mating connector is used then two flat 50 wire ribbon cables can connect these cards to termination panels.
-Also, this provides compatibility with A24A, OPTO-22, Gordos, Potter & Brumfield, et al solid-state-module mounting racks.
+I/O wiring connections are via 50-pin headers on the board.
+Two flat I/O cables connect the card to termination panels.
+Also, this provides compatibility with OPTO-22, Gordos, Potter & Brumfield, et al module mounting racks.
 Every second conductor of the flat cables is grounded to minimize crosstalk between signals in the cables.
-If needed for external circuits, +5 VDC power is available at pins 49 and 99.
-If you use this power, we recommend that you include an external 1A fast-blow fuse in your circuits in order to avoid possible damage to the host computer or cable in the event of a malfunction in those external circuits.
+If needed for external circuits, +5 VDC power is available on each I/O connector pin 49.
+If you use this power, we recommend that you include a 1A fast-blow fuse in your circuits in order to avoid possible damage to the host computer or cable in the event of a malfunction in those external circuits.

-These cards occupy sixteen bytes of I/O address space.
+The card occupies sixteen bytes of I/O address space.
 The base address is selected by the system.
-An illustrated setup program is provided on the diskette or CD shipped with your card.
-Interactive displays show locations and proper configuration of jumpers to set up the interrupt-enable function.
+An illustrated setup program is provided on diskette with the card.
+Interactive displays show locations and proper settings jumpers to set up the interrupt enable function.
 Also, sample programs in Turbo-C and Turbo-Pascal are presented in the Software section of this manual.